jramshur/SRD_Firmware/README.md

 ## Description

 The simultaneous stimulation-and-recording device (SRD) is a wireless brain-computer interface system designed for use in awake rats.
 This repository contains firmware for the SRD's MCU.
 It uses the Cypress Semiconductor's PSoC 3 programmable system on a chip.
+The firmware project was designed using Cypress's PSoC Creator 3.0.

 ![](https://raw.githubusercontent.com/wiki/jramshur/SRD_Firmware/images/firmware_readme.png)